-Over the past decade, shared-service centers (SSCs) have developed into discrete units with their own strategies, visions and mission statements — and many aspire to be value-added business partners to the internal customers and operating units they support.
-Very few define what it means to add value or provide a description of how they would accomplish that goal.
+SSCs operate as discrete units with their own strategies, visions and mission statements — and many aspire to be value-added business partners to the internal customers and operating units they support.
+But very few define what it means to add value or specify how they will deliver that value.

-- Insight that helps partners improve business performance
+- Provide insights that help business partners improve business performance.

 SSCs primarily add value by delivering reliable services at a competitive price.
-Internal customers must know, without question, that the books will be closed, vendors will be paid, receivables will be collected and employees will be paid, accurately and on time.
-Delivering reliable services adds value in two ways: First, this allows internal customers to focus on their own jobs; second, the productivity improvements realized through standardized, consolidated and re-engineered processes are passed on to business units as reduced transaction-processing costs.
+Internal customers must know without question that the books will be closed, vendors will be paid, receivables will be collected and employees will be paid, accurately and on time.
+SSCs can standardize and consolidate work, reducing cost and required head count.
+This translates into low process costs for customers and greater room for internal customers to focus on their own jobs.

-SSCs must make it easy for their customers to interact with them.
+Next, make it easy for customers to interact with the SSC so it can become a valuable and trusted business partner.
 For example, when integrating a newly acquired business unit or expanding into a new country, shared services teams can help manage the requisite processes and policies.
-During the hiring process, SSCs can make the process smoother by coordinating with IT, office facilities, HR, finance, etc.

 - Accounts receivable provides the history of late payments by a particular customer, enabling the sales organization to justify a price increase for the next contract term.